S

 Column Data Type

-Assign a data type to every column to unlock accurate sorting, filtering, grouping, and formatting.
+Set a type for each column to improve sorting, filtering, grouping, and formatting.
 Simple Tables supports Text, Number, Date, Boolean, and Enum.

 How to set a column type

-1. Edit the Simple Tables macro or the import dialog.
+1. Edit the Simple Tables macro or open the import dialog.

 3. Choose Text, Number, Date, Boolean, or Enum.